OpenPGP

 Mailvelope

-Although Mailvelope is open sourced and has been audited in the past, it DOES collect analytics which needs to be turned OFF.
+Although Mailvelope is open sourced and has been audited in the past:

 Key Servers